-In addition, because KKR holds an ownership interest in our business through OneStream Software LLC, rather than through the public company, it might have conflicting interests with us or our Class A common stockholders.
-For example, KKR might have different tax positions from us which could influence its decisions regarding whether and when to dispose of assets, whether and when to incur new or refinance existing indebtedness, especially in light of the existence of the TRA that we will enter into in connection with this offering, and whether and when we should terminate the TRA and accelerate our obligations thereunder, provided that any decision to terminate the TRA and accelerate the obligation thereunder would require the approval of a majority of our independent directors (within the meaning of Rule 10A-3 under the Exchange Act and the Nasdaq Stock Market rules).
+In addition, because KKR holds its ownership interest in our business through OneStream Software LLC, rather than through the public company, it might have conflicting interests with us or our Class A common stockholders.
+For example, KKR might have different tax positions from us which could influence its decisions regarding whether and when to dispose of assets, whether and when to incur new or refinance existing indebtedness, especially in light of the existence of the TRA that we will enter into in connection with this offering, and whether and when we should terminate the TRA and accelerate our obligations thereunder, provided that any decision to terminate the TRA and accelerate the obligation thereunder would require the approval of a majority of our independent directors.
 The structuring of future transactions might take into consideration KKR's tax or other considerations even where no similar benefit would accrue to us or holders of our Class A common stock.
 See "Certain Relationships and Related Party Transactions-Tax Receivable Agreements."